 This week we’re highlighting Grandview, a charming and popular neighborhood just minutes west of downtown that embodies both small-town and urban-friendly vibes.
 Grandview is known for its close-knit, friendly neighborhoods that boast many local stores and restaurants; the area offers a haven both for families and for those seeking walkable city living on a smaller scale than that of downtown Columbus.

-A native of Myrtle Beach, South Carolina, Tobias Banks completed his undergraduate education at Coastal Carolina University, and attended medical school at the Edward Via College of Osteopathic Medicine – Carolinas before moving to Delaware to finish his residency in Internal Medicine.
-After a year working in Delaware, he landed in Ohio, found a home in Grandview, and is there to stay.
+A native of Myrtle Beach, South Carolina, Tobias Banks completed his undergraduate education at Coastal Carolina University and attended medical school at the Edward Via College of Osteopathic Medicine – Carolinas before moving to Delaware to finish his residency in Internal Medicine.
+After a year of working in Delaware, he landed in Ohio, found a home in Grandview, and is there to stay.